rxchell/book-loop-book-exchange/public/docs/messages.md

 ---

-Note: You can only chat with users who are in your social network.

----

 ## Creating a new chat
 1. Create a new chat by clicking the edit icon.
 2. Choose a friend you would like to chat with.
-3. A chat is created and you can start messaging your friend!
+3. A chat is created and you can start messaging!